Lumavate-Team/documentation/WIDGETS.rst

  * ON_CREATE_VERSION

-   This endpoint is called BEFORE the properties are saved within the Lumavate :ref:`studio <studio>`.
+   This endpoint is called BEFORE the :ref:`properties <properties>` are saved within the Lumavate :ref:`studio <studio>`.
 This allows the developer to modify and/or override property data before saving.

    .. code-block:: python